thoomi/traffic-sign-classifier/writeup.md

 #### 2. Project Files

-You can find all project files in this [Github Repository](https://github.com/thoomi/traffic-sign-classifier) and if you're looking specifically for the projects code, [here is a link to the implementation](https://github.com/thoomi/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb) as IPython notebook.
+You can find all project files in this [Github Repository](https://github.com/thoomi/traffic-sign-classifier).
+If you're looking specifically for the projects code, [here is a link to the implementation](https://github.com/thoomi/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb) as IPython notebook.

 ---